Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 show_time: true
 ---

-Synfonos3, is a machine from Vulnhub platform.
+imf, is a machine from Vulnhub platform.
 I recommend you do these CTF because for the eCCptv2 it will be something like theis machine

 **We will see all this from the perspective and methodology of a penetration test.**